q9design/nimble/node/elements/lib/README.md

 var _ = require('underscore')

-// *.html file content maps to this.* / this['*'] var h = this.head    // head.html contents
+// *.html file content maps to this.* / this['*'] var l = this.left    // left.html contents
 var b = this.body    // body.html contents
-var f = this.footer  // footer.html contents
+var r = this.right   // right.html contents

-dom.innerHTML = h+b+f  // provide content
+dom.innerHTML = l+b+r  // provide content

 // when your instance is attached or detatched from the dom this.attached = function(){ console.log('hi!') }